WannesDC/Portfolio_project/README.md

 https://portfoliow.azurewebsites.net/

-Due to different password requirements the user and password for the teacher is:
+Due to different requirements the user and password, at one point in time, for the teacher is:

 web4@hotmail.com
 1234_PieterVDH